Kasimirsuterwinter/novela-hugo-starter/content/_index.md

 ---
 hero:
-  heading: Kasimir Suter Winter is an architect and designer, from New York.
-He is
+  heading: 'Kasimir Suter Winter is an architect and designer, from New York. '
-    interested to build a distributed housing development netowork, enabling a currency backed by housing.
   maxWidthPX: "652"

 ---